 - Citation: the quantity of your business listings in various online directories.
 Consistency of NAP across all the different listings is also important here.

-So, for the rest of this guide, we will formulate a strategy to optimize these 5 factors.
+So, for the rest of this guide, we will formulate a strategy to optimize these local SEO ranking factors.